 We are located in the heart of Raglan village and provide quality food, accommodation and meeting space.

-The hotel is an ideal place to relax and unwind and is perfect to use as a base to explore the sights of South Wales.Attractions
+The Beaufort is an ideal place to to relax and unwind and is perfect to use as a base to explore the sights of South Wales.Attractions

-The Beaufort Arms has always had strong links wih nearby Raglan Castle.
-There has been a building on the site in view of the castle well before the Siege of Raglan Castle in 1646 when Roundhead soldiers used the Beaufort to refresh themselves during the length of the siege.
+The Beaufort has always had strong links with nearby Raglan Castle.
+There has been a building on the site in view of the castle well before the Siege of Raglan Castle in 1646 when Roundhead soldiers used The Beaufort to refresh themselves during the length of the siege.

 During the 19th century the inn was a popular mail-coach stop on the South Wales - Fishguard route.
-The old stables of today being where the farriers then worked.
-In a village known for the longevity of its inhabitants some can still recall several prime ministers and their entourages staying here whilst fishing on the rivers Usk and Wye.
+The Coach House building of today being where the farriers then worked.
+In a village known for the longevity of its inhabitants some can still re-call several prime ministers and their entourages staying here whilst fishing on the rivers Usk and Wye.